MohammedAhmedZakiuddin/MohammedAhmedZakiuddin/README.md

 - 💻 My favorite languages are C, Java and Python.
 - 🔭 I’m currently working on creating a webpage.
 - 🌱 I’m currently learning React Native.
-- 👯 I’m looking to collaborate on improving run time efficiecny on my leet code and kaggle solutions.
+- 👯 I’m looking to collaborate with other software developers on improving run time efficiecny on my leet code and kaggle solutions.
 - 💬 Ask me about any questions related to my repositories.
 - 📫 You can reach me through my email address: ahmedzaki3721@gmail.com